decidables/decidables/README.md

   - And/or provide way to serve all sites at once?
 - git: use main instead of master
 - restore lit-transitions
+- get remark-lint and stylelint working in editor

 # decidable: Explorable Explanations of Decision Making